Podgorica Entry Requirements

 Restricted Items

-- Firearms for hunting - require special permits obtained in advance from Montenegrin authorities
+- Firearms and ammunition - require prior authorization and permits from Montenegrin authorities.

 Health Requirements